AnnikaTjuka/annikatjuka.github.io/index.md

 ## About me

+I am a PhD Student at the International Max Planck Research School for the Science of Human History (IMPRS-SHH).
+The topic of my research is "Cross-Linguistic Strategies of Denotation: Advancing data and methods in lexical typology".

-I have a Master of Arts degree in Linguistics from the Humboldt-Universität zu Berlin.
-In my Master's thesis, I conducted the first systematic typological study of body-part metaphors in object and landscape terms.
+I am interested in how different languages classify the objects around them.
+In my Master's thesis, I conducted the first systematic typological study on body part extensions in object and landscape terms.
+The cognitive foundation of expressions like 'foot of the mountain' or 'eye of the needle' were also of interest to me.

+My main goal is to accumulate the knowledge of various languages and bring it into the field of psycholinguistics.
+Thus, in my last project (FAHMRRR), I investigated the recall of focus alternatives in Vietnamese native speakers.

 ## Masters Thesis